 Carlos A. Zarate from the National Institute of Mental Health at the NIH emphasized the acute need for new drugs to treat depression, pointing to both the low efficacy and slow onset of current treatments.
 Slow onset is a serious problem in depressed patients at risk for suicide; therefore, the goal is to develop fast-acting drugs for early and lasting interventions, which would diminish the severity and the duration of depressive episodes.
 Human biomarkers that could predict a patient's response to antidepressants would aid in the design of rational treatments.
 Candidates for these markers include signatures of brain activity in areas involved in emotional or cognitive memory encoding, processes that can be affected in depression.
 These markers could also improve the efficiency of clinical trials by stratifying patient populations according to their predicted sensitivity to particular treatments.

 A single dose of ketamine has rapid and lasting antidepressant effects in patients with major depression or bipolar disorder.
 The Hamilton Rating Scale for Depression (HRSD) is a questionnaire used to evaluate the severity of patients' depression.
-Note that HRSD scores decreased significantly less than two hours after ketamine application and this effect lasted for several days.
+Less than two hours after ketamine application, HRSD scores decreased significantly, and the effect lasted for several days.
 (Image courtesy of Carlos A. Zarate)

 Ronald S. Duman from Yale University School of Medicine reviewed work with animal models that pinpoints the mechanisms underlying ketamine's rapid action.
 It is well documented that repetitive stress can lead to depression in humans.
 Rodents develop depressive behaviors when subjected to chronic unpredictable stress and exhibit a loss of synapses in the prefrontal cortex, where post-mortem brain tissue from depressed patients shows a similar decrease in neuronal connections.
 In animal models ketamine rapidly reverses depression symptoms and restores synapses.